Who is West Coast Swing Montana?

 WCSMontana started in 2009 when several local dancers helped to find a venue for a couple of unrelated but talented West Coast Swing dancers who had recently both moved to Red Lodge.
 There was much more interest in Billings, and soon Katia Grigoriants and Lee Candiotti were traveling several times per week to Bones Brewing, and later the American Legion Post #4 to teach and participate in local dance opportunities.

 WCSMontana is an all-volunteer Montana 501(c)(4) non-profit organization.
-We are managed by a 7 member Board of Directors, and assisted by many volunteer instructors and coordinators (who’s who).
-We are a member of the Billings Dance Council.
-We provide free beginner and beyond beginner lessons weekly, Wednesday practice sessions, monthly social dances, and workshops with nationally-ranked competitors.
+We are managed by a Board of Directors, and assisted by many volunteer instructors and coordinators.
+We provide free beginner and beyond beginner lessons weekly, monthly social dances, and workshops with nationally-ranked competitors.
 We typically see 12-30 students per class.
-Our funding comes from social dances, workshops, and donations.
+Our funding comes from donations and fundraising activities held during our workshops.
 At an average value of $7.50 per hour for group lessons, we have donated over $50,000 in lessons to the regional dancing community over the past 5 years.

 About WCS – The Dance